Mosaal/cozy-photos/ESOF/2nd-Report/2nd Report.md

 The Actors are everything that can interact with that Application.
 And the Use Cases are the actions that the Actors are able to perform in order to interact with the Boundary.

-Use cases like Register in the Application Database is done by Actors like Users, Moderators and Amins.
+Use cases like Register in the Application Database is done by Actors like Users, Moderators and Admins.
 Actions like Login and Logout are performed by the same three Actors as well.
-Although, in order to perform them it is necessary to be registered in the Application.
+Although, in order to perform actions like Login, it may be necessary to Register.
+Logout action requiers the User to previous Login in the Platform.
+Every User Interaction requires a previous Login.
+A user is able to Create their Personal Account, done while Registering, and he is free to Update or Delete it.
+The Photos are upload to Albums.
+So the User once again is able to Create or Delete Albuns.
+The User, upon Uploading a Photo to an album, an oher actor comes in place.
+The Smartphone or Computer Provides the Photo intended to be uploaded.
+The same happens when the User wants to share a Photo